-Signed: Chairperson SMC Date:
+Signed: Chairperson SMC

 Designation on SMC:

 Signed: 2 nd Representative SMC Date:

 Designation on SMC:

 Signed: Local councillor of the parish/subcounty/TC/Division in which the facilit(y/ies) is/are to be built:

-Date:

 Designation:

-Signed: Headteacher
+Signed: HeadteacherDate:

-Date:

-Signed: owner of school Date:
+Signed: owner of school

 Description of others consulted, how they were consulted, and what changed as a result of the consultation:

 AFFIX MORE PAGES IF REQUIRED

 Format 3: Checklist for Screening of Subprojects for environmental and social safeguards

-School Infrastructure Identification
+school Infrastructure Identification

 District/Municipal Council

 Sub-county/Town Council/Municipal Division

 Parish

-Village Name of the School School Code Descri ption of Infrastructure to Construct No. Will the school infrastructure have any of the following impacts (please mark next to the relevant potential impact) Yes No If Yes, describe mitigation measures 1.
-Loss of vegetation cover causing erosion of soil 2. • Dumping of construction debris in wetlands or other sensitive areas 3. • Use of limited or sensitively located local construction materials 4. • Dust pollution due to movement of equipment, digging 5.
+Villa ge Nam ne of the School Scho pol Code Desc cription of Infrastructure to Construct No. Will the school infrastructure have any of the following impacts Vec No If Yes, describe mitigation 140. (please mark next to the relevant potential impact) 108 140 measures 1.
+Loss of vegetation cover causing erosion of soil 2.
+Dumping of construction debris in wetlands or other sensitive areas 3.
+Use of limited or sensitively located local construction materials 4.
+Dust pollution due to movement of equipment, digging 5.
 Noise pollution due to construction 6.
 Pollution of surface water 7.
-Health hazards due to inadequate cleaning and maintenance of school latrines 8.
-Occupation and safety hazards due to collapsing latrine pits 9. • Privacy concerns and sexual violence due e.g. to lack of gender separated school latrines 10. • Dust and noise pollution due to movement of vehicles etc 11. • Safety concerns due to speeding vehicles 12. • Land disputes related to the infrastructure (including access) 13.
-School does not own the land required 14. • Involuntary resettlement required to make the land available 15.
-Influx of labour to carry out the works

-NB: This list is not intended to be exhaustive.
-For more detailed guidance please refer to the local government environment guidelines issued by NEMA.
+Health hazards due to inadequate cleaning and maintenance of school latrines 3 8.
+Occupation and safety hazards due to collapsing latrine pits 9.
+Privacy concerns and sexual violence due e.g. to lack of gender separated sch latrines ool 10.
+Dust and noise pollution due to movement of vehicles etc 11.
+Safety concerns due to speeding vehicles 12.
+Land disputes related to the infrastructure (including access) 13.
+School does not own the land required 14.
+Involuntary resettlement required to make the land available 15.
+Influx of labour to carry out the works guideli This list is not intended to be exhaustive.
+For more detailed guidance please references issued by NEMA.
 Please provide more information on a separate sheet.

-Signature : Date:

-Facility-level formats are in the school guidelines.

-Format 4: Public Notice for Grievance Redress

-The following notice should be posted on the LG Notice board, with details specific to the Local Government completed.
-Schools should fill in requisite sections themselves and update all sections.

-Vote - Avenues for Education Feedback and Grievance Redress
+Title: Signatı ure : Facility y-level formats are in the school guidelines.
+For mat 4: Public Notice for Grievance Redress following notice should be posted on the LG Notice board, with de ernment completed.
+Schools should fill in requisite sections themsel Vote e - Avenues for Education Fed edback c an d Grievance Redress Date: ••• pupil, teacher, parent, member of the public or other school stakeholation to the school, the following are avenues of grievance redress: lder ha sac complaint or grievance